modern-sapien/project-prometheus/NOTE.md

 Imagine
     The server is a big empty box
     We give the server power to do things in response to the requests that come in using code

-    CONNECTION: We add a LISTENER to the server to be able to listen for client requests
+    CONNECTION: We add a LISTENER to the server to be able to listen for client requests (a server can only listen to one port at a time)

     PARSING:    We give the server the ability to PARSE or interpret URLs that the client requests

-    ROUTING:    The server ROUTES the flow of logic to begin other processes "OTHER PROCESSES"
+    ROUTING:    The server ROUTES the flow of logic to begin other processes

+    "OTHER PROCESSES"
         SENDING:    The responses may be sending HTML files for rendering or JSON files RECEIVING POSTS:  We can include a module to handle user's POST request (data users sends a server)
         LOGIC:   Performing logic that initiates when users complete specific actions; reaching a route endpoint or sending data
         & MORE!

+### FIVE STEP PROCESS FOR CREATING A SERVER
+LESSON 11 Acitivity 1

+1. import HTTP          const http = require("http");

+2. use a port           const PORT = 7000;

+3. create a server      const server = http:createServer();

+4. LISTEN               server.listen(PORT, function(){
+                        console.log(`Listening on http://localhost:${PORT}`)})

+5. Handle the Request   function handleRequest(request, response){
+                        response.end("This is a test, this only a test")    }

+ sub steps
+    1. We need to pass our handleRequest functions into the createServer callback (step 3)
+    2. We need to ensure that our server has recognized our changes, by STOPPING and RESTARTING unless running a third party software like nodemon.